How to Ask for Money from Your Boyfriend

 You don’t have to be over-the-top in your praise, but a simple thank you so much—that means a lot of coming from you should suffice.

 Talk about what you want, not just what you don’t want.
 For example, I know we love going out on Friday nights, and I’d still love to do that every once in a while, but if we could cut back on our restaurant spending for one month, we could afford to go on vacation.
-Be clear about your expectations: Make sure both of you know whether asking for money is meant as a short-term solution or if it’s long-term support.
+Be clear about your expectations: Make sure both of you know whether asking for money is a short-term solution or long-term support.

 If you’re asking for short-term help with rent because you lost your job and have savings set aside for emergencies, then there’s no shame in telling him that his support will only last three months until things get better financially.